School launches project to create splash pad in memory of "shining star" pupil

 CEO Sharon Burt added: “We are delighted to be able to support our Cliffdale community to access such a special and much needed resource for pupils to be able to have fun with their friends at school and enjoy their sensory activities using the Splash Pad.
 A truly fitting tribute to Hayden who was so dearly loved by his friends and the Cliffdale community, he will be forever in our hearts.”

-You can donate to the cause by clicking here or scanning the QR code below.
+You can donate to the cause by clicking here or scanning the QR code above.

 Comment Guidelines